heyx3/MantleDiver.jl/design_docs/visuals.md

 The "surface properties" output by a shader in this game, and later packed into the above framebuffer output depending on pass, are as follows:

 * Foreground Color, as a uint (not to go above a certain low value).
-  * If this surface is behind another transparent one, this is used as the Background Color instead.
 * Foreground Shape, as a uint (not to go above a certain low value).
 * Foreground Density, as a float from 0 to 1
 * Foreground Transparency, as a bool
 * Background Color, as a uint (not to go above a certain low value).
-  * If this surface is behind another transparent onoe, this value is replaced with Foreground Color.
 * Background Density, as a float from 0 to 1

 ### Render passes